quoideneuf/ashtin/README.md

 });
 ```

-I'm still trying to figure out a way for ad-hoc scripts to use require in a way that doesn't require a local node-modules directory.
-For the time being, if your script requires a 3rd party module, you'll need to make nodejs think your working directory is a project. (i.e., run npm init and install modules locally, or symink to your global node_modules directory).
+If you want to use third-party modules in your script, you need to run `npm init` and then
+install the modules you need.